How Sex is Like Driving

 The Third Talk™ Foundation Inc. is a 501(c)3 non-profit, non-partisan, non-denominational non-biased prevention platform.

-The obvious and most important challenge for girls, is that aggressive, porn-sex soaked boys, trained by Adult Fantasy Content to see young girls as sex objects face an accelerated idea of what initial physical contact should be like for them.
-Girls may acquiesce to behaviors that may not feel appropriate to them, or submit to much larger volumes of interaction, simply to provide the boys what they are seeking.
+The obvious and most important challenge for girls, is that aggressive, porn-sex soaked boys, see young girls as sex objects and face an accelerated idea of what initial physical contact should be like for them.
+Girls may acquiesce to behaviors that may not feel appropriate to them, or submit to larger volumes of interaction, simply to provide boys what they are seeking.
 This behavior does not come from a place of mutual respect, trust, communication and love.
 Girls are on the front lines of having to manage these 'damaged' boys.
+(My word).
 Additionally girls will watch porn to understand what boys "want", and by doing so give up their own idea of sexuality or physical engagement.
 This can lead to habitual resentment, anger and a difficulty in forming and maintaining future long term relationships.
-Girls endure assault, shaming, and rape as early as 7th and 8th grade.
-We as a parental demographic simply must do better.
+Girls endure shaming, fat/ body shaming, and sex shaming as early as 7th and 8th grade.
+We as a parental demographic can do better.

 If you are a neighborhood watch group, youth group administrator, PTO, or book club, we want to hear from you.
 If you are a School Superintendent, Administrator, Teacher or Counselor, even better.
-It is our intention to work with as many organizations as possible to socialize for parents and teachers the sheer volume of the challenge and the communication based solution.
-This is a difficult topic.
-As such it is not being discussed by parents, schools, churches; the kids...are not going to bring this up.
+It is our intention to work with as many organizations as possible to socialize for parents and teachers the sheer volume of the challenge and the communication-based solution.
+This is a difficult and necessary topic, and it is not being discussed by parents, schools, churches; the kids...are not going to bring this up.
 We need to listen.
 We need to hear what our kids go through every day.
 We are not the experts, they are.
 We have got to catch up fast.
-Please join me to curb this lack of communication.
+Please join me to further this new genre of communication.